 Considering a Private Evaluation

-If you suspect your child has ADHD, there’s only one way to know for sure.
+think your child has ADHD, there’s only one way to know for sure.
 You’ll need to get your child properly assessed by a professional who works with kids with ADHD.
-For some parents, this can be a difficult step.
-There are many myths and misconceptions about ADHD.
+For some families, this is a difficult step.
+There are lots of unfortunate

 Considering an Early Intervention Evaluation